Machine learning of the Ising model on a spherical Fibonacci lattice: Introduction

 \section{Introduction}

 The Ising model is perhaps the simplest statistical spin model, yet it exhibits a wealth of physical phenomena and plays a crucial role across multiple fields of physics.
-For example, site disorder and tunable quantum fluctuations give rise to a rich variety of ground states\cite{Onsager1944,Yang1952,Fisher1968,Kadanoff1966,McCoy1968,Harris1974,Imry1975,Sachdev2011}.
-The two-dimensional Ising model is among the simplest statistical models to demonstrate a phase transition.
 Experimentally, the Ising model can be realized using cold-atom quantum simulators \cite{PhysRevLett.25.443,PhysRevA.77.051601,NatureQI16,WOS:000416520400033,WOS:000327944600013}.
-Recently, the rapid advancement of space-based technology has driven experimental efforts to confine ultracold atoms on surfaces of various shapes in microgravity \cite{SphericalBECnpj19,SphericalSFPRL20,Carollo21,PhysRevResearch.4.013122,PhysRevLett.125.010402,PhysRevLett.123.160403,WOS:000502992700002, PhysRevA.103.053306, doi:10.1126/science.1189164, WOS:000447807100054,WOS:000797332400009}.
+Recently, the rapid advancement of space-based technology has driven experimental efforts to confine ultracold atoms on surfaces of various shapes in microgravity \cite{SphericalBECnpj19,SphericalSFPRL20,carollo2022observation,PhysRevResearch.4.013122,PhysRevLett.125.010402,PhysRevLett.123.160403,WOS:000502992700002, PhysRevA.103.053306, doi:10.1126/science.1189164, WOS:000447807100054}.
 Among these adjustable shapes, the sphere or spherical bubble trap has garnered significant research interest, with numerous studies dedicated to exploring its geometric effects on cold atomic gases.
 In this paper, we focus on the Ising model confined to a spherical surface.
-Given the fundamental nature of the Ising model, its analysis is crucial for understanding the physical characteristics of spherical atomic gases in a microgravity environment.
+Given the fundamental nature of the Ising model, its analysis is crucial for understanding the physical characteristics of spherical atomic gases.

 The first challenge of this problem is to cover the spherical surface as uniformly as possible.
 Only in this way can we reliably compare the results with those of the planar square lattice.
 This requirement excludes the traditional latitude-longitude lattice, as the density of sites near the poles is significantly higher than anywhere else.
 The most suitable candidate is the Fibonacci lattice, which is essentially the most uniform spherical lattice.
-We have previously applied it to study the spherical XY model \cite{PhysRevResearch.4.023005}, yielding intriguing results about how vortex distribution is significantly influenced by spherical topology.
 It is important to note that the Fibonacci lattice is not perfectly uniform, which complicates the analytical study of the Ising model on the Fibonacci sphere.
 However, by utilizing Monte Carlo (MC) simulations and machine learning techniques, we can determine the spin configurations at various temperatures and identify the phase-transition temperature of the spherical Ising model.